Thermodynamic formalism for correspondences: Introduction

-One active direction for investigation in thermodynamic formalism nowadays is to extend the Ruelle--Perron--Frobenius Theorem beyond the scope of uniform hyperbolicity.
-Our Theorem~\ref{theo_matings} on the Lee--Lyubich--Markorov--Mazor--Mukherjee anti-holomorphic correspondence can be seen as such an attempt in the setting of correspondences.
+One active direction for investigation in thermodynamic formalism nowadays is to extend the Ruelle--Perron--Frobenius theorem beyond the scope of uniform hyperbolicity.
+Our Theorem~\ref{theo_matings} on the Lee--Lyubich--Markorov--Mukherjee anti-holomorphic correspondences can be seen as such an attempt in complex dynamics.